stepci/stepci/docs/cli-reference.md

 ## Options
 ---
 ### `--help`
-Outputs the help menu for the main `stepci` comamnd
+Outputs the help menu for the main `stepci` command

 #### **Examples**
 ```console